 An inventory of hazardous chemicals stored in a laboratory must be maintained by the Laboratory Supervisor as required by the OSHA Hazard Communication Standard and NMSU Hazard Communication Program.
 Institutionally, NMSU EHS&RM has a regulatory obligation to track and monitor the inventory of hazard chemicals system-wide.
 Maintaining a chemical inventory is required by several state and federal regulations for a variety of reasons.
 For example, many hazardous chemicals have a quantity limit, which if exceeded; either trigger regulatory reporting requirements or require NMSU to implement enhanced security controls.
-For these reasons, it is important that NMSU EHS&RM maintain an institution wide inventory of hazardous chemicals.
-Currently, management of the NMSU chemical inventory is through a web-based NMSU EHS&RM Chemical Inventory system.
-Individual users enter chemical inventory of hazardous chemicals at least annually or whenever a new type of hazardous chemicals at least annually or whenever a new type of hazardous chemical is added to the laboratory inventory.
+For these reasons, it is important that NMSU EHS&RM maintain an accurate, institution-wide inventory of hazardous chemicals.
+Currently, management of the NMSU chemical inventory is done through a web-based program called the EHS&RM Safety Hub.
+Individual users can enter chemical inventory information for their areas into the system.
+Each laboratory must update their inventory of hazardous chemicals at least annually or whenever a new type of hazardous chemical is added.